Toyota Charging System Malfunction Warning (Debunked)

 • Avoid turning off the car engine, if possible.
 Once you shut down the RAV4, it may not restart again.

 • Get your vehicle to the mechanic right away.
-Pull over and try to call the local service station or dealership for more support.
+Pull over and try to call the local service station or Toyota dealership for more support.

 (Repair Pal)